-TheWolverine.com - Michigan Basketball Audio: Chris Balas on The Huge Show
+TheWolverine.com - Michigan Basketball Audio: Chris Balas On The Huge Show

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Chris Balas joins The Huge Show's Bill Simonson to talk Michigan basketball before tonight's Elite 8 game with FSU.
+Chris Balas joins The Huge Show's Bill Simonson to talk Michigan basketball heading into the Final Four.

 ---